Donich Law - Jordan Donich - Courtroom Sketch

 Our Experience

-Misappropriation of company funds, sometimes referred to as embezzlement, is an offence that is taken quite seriously in Ontario and throughout Canada.
+Misappropriation of company funds, sometimes also called embezzlement, is an offence that is taken quite seriously in Ontario and throughout Canada since it undermines the validity of financial transactions.
 Misappropriation of company funds occurs when someone who is trusted with access to a company’s finances takes advantage of those assets for personal, unlawful expenses.
-This violation of trust and one’s position of authority jeopardizes the company’s financial stability and violates one’s moral and legal obligations.
+This violation of trust and one’s position of authority jeopardizes the company’s financial stability and violates the employee’s moral and legal obligations.

 A number of legal structures, including civil remedies and criminal charges under the Criminal Code of Canada, are used in Ontario to address this misbehaviour.
 Employees should be aware of the serious repercussions of participating in such activities, and employers must establish rigorous internal controls to prevent and identify such misconduct.